About the course

 The course also makes full use of the university's unique location on the River Thames by providing opportunities to visit places like the Globe, Tate Modern and the Poetry Library.

 The course starts in the second week of September and is full-time until late June.
 College sessions are usually from 9:30 to 4:30 but much of the time is spent in schools and you are usually expected to be in school by 8:00.
 The course is very intensive and most students find that they are not able to do part-time work during the training year.

-We have School Direct placements for English trainees at St John Bosco College and Southfields Academy, but this will change during the recruitment round as places are filled or new places are offered.
-If the placement school is important to you, please contact the Teaching School on 020 8870 1797 for the latest position.
+Southfields has School Direct placements for English trainees within our partnership.
+If the placement school is important to you, please contact the Teaching School on 020 8870 1797 for the latest position on our vacancies.

 The recruitment process will be carried out by the university and by the Teaching School in co-operation with its partner schools.
 It will be a two-stage process i.e. school-based interview and university-based interview.

 The King's process includes: a group discussion, a written task and an individual interview.
 Your writing will be checked for the ability to express yourself clearly and accurate grammar and spelling.